Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 # export CORTX_SCRIPTS_BRANCH=integration && export CORTX_SCRIPTS_REPO=AbhijitPatil1992/cortx-k8s && export SOLUTION_CONFIG_TYPE=automated && ./cortx-deploy.sh --cortx-cluster
 ```

-Run IO Sanity on your Cortx Cluster to validate if you are able to create bucket and upload the object in deployed cluster.
+Run IO Sanity on your CORTX Cluster to validate if you are able to create bucket and upload the object in deployed cluster.
 ```
 # ./cortx-deploy.sh --io-sanity
 ```

+Tested by:

+* May 06, 2022: Rahul Shenoy (rahul.shenoy@seagate.com) - Windows + VMware Workstation 16 + CentOS 7.9 Linux